jparkington/Electric-Brew/README.md

 ```
 ![Energy Costs Summary](/fig/analysis/nf/aggregated_costs_fig.png)

 While embracing solar energy is a significant step towards sustainability, it currently comes at a higher monetary cost.
-The total energy costs over time show considerable variability, with a mean monthly cost of about **$1,175**.
-Breaking down the costs by generation type, solar energy consistently incurs higher expenses (mean: **$1,362**) compared to conventional sources (mean: **$923**).
+The total energy costs over time show considerable variability, with a mean monthly cost of about **$1,773.40**.
+Breaking down the costs by generation type, solar energy consistently incurs higher expenses, with a mean monthly cost of **$1,461.84**, compared to conventional sources at **$1,074.25**.
 This consistent trend, despite the variability in costs, might be influenced by the efficiency and technology of solar power, particularly in Maine's seasonal climate.

-The cost per kWh analysis sheds more light on this.
-Solar energy, across the analyzed period, has a higher per kWh cost compared to conventional sources.
-It's essential to consider the broader context of solar power's higher initial costs, including the assumed tax credits and long-term savings expected as part of its implementation.
+The higher mean monthly cost for solar energy highlights the current economic challenges of sustainable energy solutions.
+It's important to consider the broader context, including the assumed long-term savings and environmental benefits of solar power.
 These factors, beyond the immediate financial comparison, may influence the overall viability of solar energy for the brewery.
-However, without in-depth knowledge of these incentives and the long-term economic impact, it's challenging to conclusively assess solar power's financial feasibility for Austin Street Brewery.
+However, without in-depth knowledge of long-term economic impacts and potential incentives, assessing the financial feasibility of solar power for Austin Street Brewery requires a more comprehensive analysis.

 <br>